Body

 What is it?

 Google Gemini is a generative AI chat app available to all University of Michigan faculty, staff (regular and temporary), and students.
-(Sponsored affiliates, alumni, and retirees do not have access to Gemini.)
+(Sponsored affiliates, alumni, retirees, and Shared Accounts do not have access to Gemini.)
 Like U-M’s GenAI services, Gemini can be used to create new content and images, help brainstorm ideas, draft or summarize writing, explore complex topics, and assist with research and creative work.

-There are four AI models you can utilize with Gemini:
+There are three options you can utilize with Gemini:

 How do I access it?